SolarNetwork/solarnode-handbook/docs/users/datum-filters/control-updater.md

 otherwise.</caption>
 </figure>

-Each filter configuration contains the following overall settings:
+In addition to the [Common Settings][datumfilter-common-settings], the following general settings are available:

 | Setting            | Description                                                       |
 |:-------------------|:------------------------------------------------------------------|
---8<-- "snippets/users/datum-filters/base-filter-settings.md"
 | Control Configurations | A list of control expression configurations. |

 Each control configuration contains the following settings: